Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/index.md

 So let's take a look at the in-browser environment.
 It comes with a set of Samples that are easy-to-follow simple and ready to be consumed examples of *Cortana Intelligence* solutions.
 The Samples can serve as building blocks for new customer-facing Solutions.
 For example:

-- [one of the first samples](https://github.com/Azure/Azure-CortanaIntelligence-SolutionAuthoringWorkspace/tree/master/Samples/004-cognitiveservices) demonstrates how to create a solution that would enable anybody with an Azure subscription to create an app similar to Microsoft's viral how-old.net using *Azure Cognitive Services APIs* and *Azure Functions*;
+- [one of the samples](https://github.com/Azure/Azure-CortanaIntelligence-SolutionAuthoringWorkspace/tree/master/Samples/004-cognitiveservices) demonstrates how to create a solution that would enable anybody with an Azure subscription to create an app similar to Microsoft's viral how-old.net using *Azure Cognitive Services APIs* and *Azure Functions*;
 - [another notable example](https://github.com/wdecay/twitterdemo) is stream analytics with ML demonstrating how to perform sentiment analysis of Twitter data.
 It shows how to write a data ingestion piece (implemented as a WebJob written in *Python*), send streaming data to an event hub, run it through a *Stream Analytics Job* that in turn calls *Machine Learning Web API* and finally, visualize the results inside an embedded *Power BI* dashboard.

 Here's are the examples of the end results once the user deploys these solutions into their own subscription.